How to be a Successful Tutor

 Remember to always be very encouraging when pointing out errors.
 Students may feel very unmotivated and overwhelmed if you correct too many things and just focus on errors.
 Try to balance corrections with positive feedback.
 Be enthusiastic and encouraging when they do something right.
 Make them feel good about how much they are learning.

-Speak (when possible) in the Target Language
+Speak slow, and (when possible) in the Target Language

 The purpose of the Live Lessons is to help the student practice listening to and producing the language you’re teaching.
 It can sometimes be easier to switch to a student’s native language to explain something, but whenever possible, try to stay in the target language.
 Try explaining in simpler language, use gestures, or write a few words (in the target language) in the chat box.
 Providing a translation or explaining something complicated is fine, just make sure you don’t drift away and have a conversation in the student’s native language.